 Directions for Google Maps available here.

 From the pass we set off towards the south following the abundant signs and traces of the path.
 The first aided stretch is a long ledge that does not present any particular difficulties even though it extends with a series of ups and downs.
-We continue along this first part of the route, which is not difficult to reach a series of wooden walkways.
+We continue along this go up and down.
+We continue on the first part of the path without difficulties until we reach a series of wooden walkways.
 As we pass on one of these walkways we will notice on our left a series of brackets that go straight up towards a point.
-This is a recommended detour and takes us in 10 minutes to a very panoramic point (eagle's nest) built for military purposes during the First World War.
-If you take the detour, go back down the uphill section and continue along the aided road.
-We are now near the most iconographic point of the route: the Casamadre Gendarme.
+This is a detour and takes us in 10 minutes to a very panoramic point (eagle's nest) built for military purposes during the First World War.
+If you take the detour we have to downclimb and continue along the aided road.
+We are now near the most iconographic point of the route: the Casamadre Gendarme..

-This rocky pulpit is reached and then overtaken by two long suspension bridges, very stable and well built that allow us to reach it first and then after a stretch of connection to overcome it by taking us further.
-If you did not want to walk the bridges there is a gallery built during the war that allows you to avoid the bridges.
+This rocky pulpit is reached and then overtaken by two long suspended bridges, very stable and well built that allow us to reach it first and then after a stretch of connection to overcome it by taking us further.
+If you did not want to walk the bridges there is a tunnel built during the war to avoid the bridges.

-Once the pulpit has passed, continue along a ledge that leads us to go around a corner and then go down a few meters.
+Passed the peak continue along a ledge that leads us to go around a corner and then go down a few meters.
 This part of the route will not present significant difficulties for the experienced hiker.
 At this point we will meet a stretch where it is possible to meet snow even late in the season.
 In this step, if the rope is hidden by the snow it will be necessary to use ice equipment (crampons, rope ax for preserving).
 We are now always at a high altitude but we continue on a relatively easy path, without equipment that is affected by human intervention during the war that moderated the technical difficulties.
 We continue along the path until we meet again the equipment near a small wall and then some rocks.
-At this point the equipment ends again and we continue going up and down on some boulders, sometimes unstable, until we reach, through a comfortable path, the Amici della Montagna Shelter, open and generally managed in summer (3160 m - 1h 15 'from the start - 2h 30' total) .
+At this point the equipment ends again and we continue going up and down on some boulders, sometimes unstable, until we reach, through a comfortable path, the Amici della Montagna shelter , open and generally managed in summer (3160 m - 1h 15 'from the start - 2h 30' total).